dfinity/portal/docs/developer-docs/backend/rust/3-dev-env.md

     **While using the IC SDK is the typical path for most developers, experienced Rust developers may choose to circumvent IC SDK entirely and use the [Rust CDK](https://github.com/dfinity/cdk-rs) directly.**

-- [x] You have a code editor are installed.
-The [VSCode IDE](https://code.visualstudio.com/download) is a popular choice for Rust.
+- [x] You have a code editor installed.
+The [VS Code IDE](https://code.visualstudio.com/download) is a popular choice for Rust.

 - [x] You have downloaded and installed [git](https://git-scm.com/downloads).